dtoffe/dpl0c/README.md

 The compiler is written in D and features:

 - :heavy_check_mark: A hand-coded scanner.
-- :heavy_check_mark: A hand-coded recursive descent parser.
+- :warning: A hand-coded recursive descent parser (currently I'm rewriting part of it to make the code clearer to follow and to introduce error correction or recovery in the future).
   - There is no precedence climbing: since the language is so small, the precedence is handled by the grammar.
   - Conditions are also handled by the grammar, so there is no need for a boolean datatype.
 - :heavy_check_mark: Abstract syntax tree created by the parser.
-- :warning: A symbol table used to keep track of variables and their scopes, built by the semantic checking visitor and used by the code generation visitor.
+- :warning: A symbol table used to keep track of variables and their scopes, built by the semantic checking visitor and used by the code generation visitors (I'm about to modify it to allow for symbol aliasing or renaming, needed for some code generators, in fact, maybe all but the Pascal code generator).
-- :information_source: (Note: currently I'm reworking the symbol table and evaluating possible links with the AST.)
 - AST traversal implemented with a Visitor pattern.
   - :heavy_check_mark: A prettyprinter visitor.
-  - :warning: A symbol table builder and semantic checking visitor.
+  - :heavy_check_mark: A symbol table builder and semantic checking visitor.
-  - A handful of visitors for the code generation backend (see details below).
+  - :construction: A handful of visitors for the code generation backend (see details below).
 - Code generators:
   - :heavy_check_mark: A transpiling code generator which emits Pascal source code.
 (Granted, reading PL/0 and emitting Pascal should count as cheating).
     - The main examples are tested and run OK.